 Across the Delaware River from New Hope PA on the New Jersey side is historic Lambertville which was founded in 1705 and incorporated in 1849.
 It is a great spot to wander and explore some wonderful antique stores and some great restaurants.

-Brian’s at the Grill (formerly Hamilton’s Grill Room: A very good restaurant that has both indoor and outdoor patio seating.
+Brian’s at the Grill (formerly Hamilton’s Grill Room): A very good restaurant that has both indoor and outdoor patio seating.
 I enjoyed a wonderful tuna steak with green beans, rice and a corn salsa plus an arugula, prosciutto salad with figs, blue cheese and a fig reduction dressing.
 My friend had a cold beet soup and wonderful scallops.
 8 Coryell St.

 Across from Brian’s at the Grill is The Boat House bar.
 Popular with locals, it is filled with nautical memorabilia.
 8 1/2 Coryell St.

 I love casual cafes and diners.
 For a fun spot in downtown Lambertville, make sure to visit Sneddon’s Luncheonette at 47 Bridge St. for breakfast or lunch.

 Owowcow Creamery is great for ice cream with unusual flavors.
 237 N. Union.

 For coffee downtown, I suggest Lambertville Trading Company at 43 Bridge Street.

 Another great option for coffee just north of downtown is Rojo’s Roastery at 243 N. Union St. where they roast their own coffee onsite.

 Next door is Liberty Hall Wood-fired Pizza which Bon Appetit Magazine named as one of America’s Favorite Neighborhood Restaurants in 2018.
 243 N. Union.